STATS® ILQC Program

 How is data submitted?

-0.00) in the Data submission section on the monthly report.
+0.00) in the Data Submission section on the monthly report.
 (Prior to December 2020, these limits were listed as Low and High Limits.)

 What does the aqua highlight indicate on the submission screen?

-A value will highlight in aqua when it exceeds the Exclusion Limits, which are calculated as two times the published assay range for each parameter.
+A value will be highlighted in aqua when it exceeds the Exclusion Limits, which are calculated as two times the published assay range for each parameter.
 For example, an RBC value that is entered as 42.70 is highlighted in aqua as it exceeds the Exclusion Limit High of 5.07.
 This flag should prompt a review of the data during the data submission process.
 In this case, the data was mistyped as 42.7 instead of 4.27.
 Data that exceeds the Exclusion Limits will not be included in the data calculations.